-Whether walking on a Saturday morning is your weekly fitness ritual or your hangover cure, now that summer is here it’s time to get out and about on the Gold Coast!
+Whether walking on a Saturday morning is your weekly fitness ritual or your hangover cure, it’s time to get out and about on the Gold Coast!

 To help you in your quest, we’ve rounded up seven of our favourite pretty walks from leisurely strolls to sweaty hikes.